Triton-AI/go-kart-real-time-controller/ROS2/tai_gokart_controller/design/Packet_API.md

 The Packet API takes substantial reference from VESC packet API.

 A standard packet begins with byte 0x02, followed by 1 byte of payload length.
 Payload cannot exceed 256 bytes.
-After that, 2 bytes are used for payload checksum, and finnaly there is one termination byte 0x03.
+After that, 2 bytes are used for payload checksum, and finally there is one termination byte 0x03.

+The first byte (FB) of each payload type is uniquely identifiable.

-Extended packet is not needed and not implemented for the moment, but any LLNI implementation should not rule out the possibility of such possibilities in the future.
+Extended packet is not needed and not implemented at the moment, but any LLCI implementation should not rule out the possibility of such packet in the future.

+To avoid garbage data, unused payload buffer section should be initiated to 0x00.
+0x00 cannot have any substaintial meaning in the playload other than data.

 ## Base Payloads

 These messages concerns the basic communication and device control, such as communication establishment, firmware version, MCU reset, heartbeat, and watchdog.

+### Handshake \#1

+Payload size: 5 Byte

+FB: 0x04

+The first handshake is initiated by the PC.
+The first byte of the payload is 0x04, followed by a 4-byte randomly generated unsigned integer as the sequence number.

+### Handshake \#2

+Payload size: 5 Byte

+FB: 0x05

+The second handshake given by the MCU after hearing handshake #1 from the PC.
+The first byte of the payload is 0x05, followed by a 4-byte unsigned integer which is the bit-wise complement of the number in handshake #1.

+### Request Firmware Version

+Payload size: 1 Byte

+FB: 0x06

+The PC requesting firmware version from the MCU.

+### Respond Firmware Version

+Payload size: 4 Byte

+FB: 0x07

+The MCU's response of firmware version in three `uint8`: version x.y.z

+### Reset MCU

+Payload size: 5 Byte

+FB: 0x255

+The PC commanding a MCU reset. the four bytes of the message contains alternating 1s and 0s (decimal 2863311530 or hex AAAAAAAA).

+### Heartbeat

+Payload size: 2 Byte

+FB: 0x252

+Bidirectional message with a `uint8` rolling counter that increments or overflows with every message sent to the other side.

 ## Configuration Payloads